Michael-xoxo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions :
 This file executes  a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

+7-everybody :
+This file executes a script that adds execution permission to the owner, the group owner and the other users, to the file hello